 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name three methods for attaining and maintaining abstinence from gambling.
+-Discuss three methods for attaining and maintaining gambling abstinence.

 -Explain what is “thinking aloud” cognitive approach to treating pathological gambling.